jssteinberg/termcwd/README.md

 # termcwd

 Termcwd is a tiny package/plugin for
-Neovim and Vim.
+Neovim and Vim to
+quickly toggle open your (Neo)vim terminals.

 Basic usage is to call the function `termcwd#get()` to spawn the main terminal, or open if it's already spawned, for the